bergeramit/AdvanceOSFinalProject/FinalReport.md

 ## 1.3.
 Goal

-This project's goal is to find a faster and more secure way to implement application-level policies by moving policy rules from the application's evironment to the kernel's environment where they can be validated much faster and more secured.
+This project's goal is to find a faster and more secure way to implement application-level policies by moving policy rules from the application's evironment to the kernel's environment where they can be validated much faster and more secured (malicious attempts will not reach the application).

-More specific, this project is aimed to determine and prove that eBPF code that will enforce rules regarding protobufs will be faster than writing those restrictive rulse in the containers.
+More specificly, this project is aimed to determine and prove that eBPF code that will enforce rules regarding protobufs will be faster than writing those restrictive rulse in the containers.
 This will help future applications to scale with the use of the protobuf-to-ebpf library.

 ### 1.3.1.
 The Scope